 However, in the middle register, this sense of equality and uniformity in the Jewish camp is destabilized by a variety of motifs.
 The most conspicuous difference between the leader and the other members of the group is that now the former is sitting on a chair while the others stand.
 The use of bodily gestures is quite obviously a vital element in the organization and physical representation of the customary social order.
 Today as well, the internal stratification in hierarchal institutions is represented in terms of the distinction between sitting and standing.
-In art, the distinction is well-known, with the senior personality sitting on a lavish chair while the figures surrounding them are standing.
+In Roman and Byzantine art, the distinction is well-known, with the senior personality sitting on a lavish chair while the figures surrounding them are standing.
 Often, seniority is indicated by the fact that the authoritative figure occupies more space than the others, and indeed, in Huqoq, the seated figure is positioned under an arch that is approximately 20% wider than those above the others.
 As is well known, this distinction appears as well in the rabbinic literature.
-The obligation to stand as a way of honoring Torah scholars, and of course, the student’s duty to stand when engaging with his rabbi, were widely discussed in both the Jerusalem Talmud and the Babylonian Talmud.
+The obligation to stand as a way of honoring Torah scholars, and of course, the student’s duty to stand when engaging with his rabbi, were widely discussed in both the Palestinian Talmud and the Babylonian Talmud.
 An additional noted distinction between the younger men and the older leader is represented by material objects.
 While the young soldiers continue to carry swords, as in the top register, now the old man holds an open scroll in his hand.
-Already in the Hellenistic era, the scroll was a distinctive symbol of erudition and literacy.
+Already in the Hellenistic age, the scroll was a distinctive symbol of erudition and literacy.
 Ornamented Roman sarcophagi from the third century usually feature a central figure holding a scroll.
 This is an indication of the deceased’s status as teacher and pedagogue, while the rest of the figures surrounding them are their students.
 This iconographic image was also well-integrated in early Christian art.

 These distinguishing features are supplemented by differences in dress.
 Here too, there is a double gap: 1) between the top and middle registers; and 2) between the upright soldiers and the seated old man.
-As mentioned, in the top register, the clothing worn by the leader and the soldiers conveys a sense of equality and uniformity – each wears a similar long-sleeved tunic with two stripes on the cuff, and a pallium draped over the tunic marked with the symbol H. In contrast, in the middle register, certain trimmings are added to the old man’s attire, while others decorate the soldiers’ garments.
+As mentioned, in the top register, the clothing worn by the leader and the soldiers conveys a sense of equality and uniformity – each wears a similar long-sleeved tunic with two stripes on the cuff, and a pallium draped over the tunic marked with H. In contrast, in the middle register, certain trimmings are added to the old man’s attire, while others decorate the soldiers’ garments.
 This distinguishes them not only from their depictions in the top register, but also from one another.
 Now, the old man’s tunic is adorned by two dark stripes descending from the neckline of his tunic – a common appendage called clavi – and the H symbol appears twice on his pallium, as opposed to one in the top register.
 Two clavi have also been added to the young men; however, unlike their senior, these ribbons, as well as the two stripes on the arm, are now adorned with white buttons.
 Moreover, segmenta – an ornate patch on the right shoulder – has been added, as well as orbiculi – a circular appendage – at the bottom of the tunic.
 The H-shaped appendage appears only on one side of the pallium.